-The overall goal is to improve the productivity of non-cereal biofuel crops that have higher oil, starch or sugar productivity than conventional biofuel crops.
+The programme's overall goal is to improve the productivity of agroforestry based biofuel production systems that are economically viable, socially acceptable and environmentally sustainable.
 This is being pursued through the development of market-ready products that enable the poor, including women, to take advantage of this emerging and vast opportunity, thereby improving their cash incomes, improving their food security and increasing their access to affordable energy.
-All research aims at sustainable development of natural resources.The Programme also plays a catalytic role in strengthening public-private partnerships and cooperation between international financial institutions, development organizations, foundations and the private sector
+All research aims at sustainable development of natural resources.The Programme also plays a catalytic role in strengthening public-private partnerships and cooperation between international financial institutions, development organizations, foundations and the private sector.

 - Conduct coordinated action research along the entire value chain of non-food or multiple-use biofuel crops that can be grown on degraded lands, including under saline conditions.

 - Support local energy provision and offer policy recommendations to governments on biofuel production that does not compromise food security.